read

 This is especially crucial for newborns and infants, whose neck muscles are not fully developed.

-As for the recommended age, weight, and height limits for this stage, it's generally advised to keep your child in a rear-facing seat until they’re at least one year old.
+As for the recommended age, weight, and height limits for this stage, it's generally advised to keep your child in a rear-facing seat until they’re at least 22 lbs.
+However, moving them from a rear-facing infant seat to a larger rear-facing seat is advisable until the child outgrows the height and weight restrictions.

 Proper installation and positioning of the rear-facing seat are paramount for optimal safety.
 Start by securing the seat tightly in the back seat of your vehicle, preferably in the center position.